Bimal Mukherjee

+Career

+Mukherjee was born in Odisha.
+His ancestral house was at Pataldanga street, Kolkata, West Bengal.
 The world voyage started on bicycle from Town Hall, Calcutta on 12 December 1926 and halted at Chandannagar for the first night.
 He and his three friends Ashok Mukherjee, Ananda Mukherjee and Manindra Ghosh had crossed the Bohemian Alps in bicycles wearing flannel shirts and no woolen clothing in the month of December.
 They had kept warm by cycling vigorously and alternated keeping one hand in their pockets to prevent frostbite.
 When asked how they did the amazing feat.
 He had replied, "We are carrying the sun rays from India!".

+Books

+He wrote the book Du Chakay Duniya about his experiences which was published in 1978.